inv4fee2020/pli_node_conf/node_setup_101.md

 2. Create a new admin user account
--- Change 'my_new_user' & 'my_new_password' for your values and paste the code to the terminal
+-- Copy the below text into a local text editor e.g. notepad -- Change 'my_new_user' & 'my_new_password' for your values and paste the code to the terminal

         sudo groupadd my_new_user